ToucanToco/weaverbird/docs/_docs/tech/steps.md

 You must be careful that the computation is scoped so that there are no dates duplicates (so that any date finds no more than one previous date).
-That means that you may need to specify index columns to make any date unique by index.
-You should use the `indexColumns` parameter to specifiy what series of columns allows to build a unique index (by concatenation with the date column).
+That means that you may need to specify "group by" columns to make any date unique inside each group.
+You should specify those columns in the `indexColumns` parameter.
-If index is not unique and more than one previous date is found, you will get an error at row level ("Error: More than one previous date found for the specified index columns").
-Please refere to example 3 and 4 below for a concrete illustration.

 ```javascript
 {